GOP panel ready to block new student vaccination mandates - NewsBreak

 Mississippi, Georgia and Wisconsin saw the steepest declines, the study found.
 Wisconsin student immunization rates dropped from 91.9% in 2020-21 to 88.7% in 2021-22, according to state health department data.
 The percentage of Wisconsin students who were not vaccinated due to a personal conviction has grown from 2.7% in 2001-02 to 4.6% in 2021-22.

-CDC officials said the pandemic disrupted vaccinations and made it harder for schools to track which students were behind on shots.
-But they also cited decreasing confidence in vaccines as another factor in the decreases.
+CDC officials said the pandemic disrupted vaccinations and made it harder for schools to track which students were behind on shots, but also cited decreasing confidence in vaccines as another factor in the decreases.

 A Kaiser Family Foundation poll in December found less support among parents for school vaccine requirements compared with a 2019 survey.
 CDC data shows chickenpox vaccination rates fell more sharply than the rate for shots for measles, mumps and rubella.